-Developing countries can face a tradeoff between providing income support to alleviate current poverty and providing an incentive structure that encourages economic development and more-sustained long-run reductions in poverty.
-MGNREGA is the world's largest employment guarantee program, providing annual employment to 53 million households or 23% of Indian households.
+A tradeoff can sometimes exist between providing income support to alleviate current poverty and providing an incentive structure that encourages long-run reductions in poverty.
+MGN-REGA is the world's largest employment guarantee program, providing annual employment household expenditures on tutors. to 53 million households or 23% of Indian households.
 The program raises rural wages and household consumption, particularly during critical moments for those households.
 A potentially important concern, however, is whether providing low-skill employment might discourage educational attainment and, thereby, long-run income growth.
 MGNREGA has expanded to take on a central role in rural Indian labor markets, also serving as a large test-case for other developing countries.

-My estimates imply that MGNREGA can provide income support to rural poor households without an associated substantial decline in children's educational attainment.
-There are perhaps small negative spillovers on education outcomes, which are sometimes statistically significant, but the estimates can reject even modest declines in educational attainment.
-I can reject, at the 5% level, that a one-child decline in educational enrollment is associated with providing MGNREGA employment to 19 households or fewer.
+My estimates imply that MGNREGA can provide income support to rural poor households without an associated substantive decline in children's educational attainment.
+Some estimates indicate small negative spillover effects on education outcomes, which are sometimes statistically significant, but the estimates can reject substantive declines in educational attainment.
+I reject, at the 5% level, that a one-child decline in educational enrollment is associated with providing MGNREGA employment to 19 households or fewer.
+These incidental declines in student enrollment could also be counterbalanced by directing less than 0.35% of MGNREGA expenditures toward more-targeted education interventions.